SteeltoeOSS/Documentation/labs/spring-one/exercise1.md

 ## Observe trace and spans appended to logs

 Finally lets look at the log message that was written.
-Notice the additional information propended to the message.

-- The first item is the application's name
-- Second is the OpenTelemetry generated span id
-- Third is the OpenTelemetry generated trace id

 # [Visual Studio](#tab/visual-studio)

-Go back to Visual Studio (keep the app running) and locate the Output window.
+Go back to Visual Studio (keep the app running) and locate the Output tab (it should be in one of the bottom frames).
 Choose `Webapplication1 - ASP.NET Core Web Server` in the "from" dropdown and scroll to the bottom of the log.

 ![trace-log]